 - From lesson plan 1, Math/Science: “Have students create two different routes on the activity map.
 Then,have students compare the distance of the two different routes.
 They must use the terms more than or less than to compare the number of quadrants in the routes”.

 - From lesson plan 2, Social Studies: “Teach students about local, state, and national government and voting in elections for those levels of government.
 Then, have students create a function for KUBO to get from the bus to the voting station to vote for a mayor in the local government’s election҇”.

 - From lesson plan 4, Language (ELA): “Show examples of travel logs, journals, and diaries to students.
 Then, have students create a travel log in which they can write or draw about KUBO’s daily adventures while visiting friends across the United States” (or whatever country suits the context).

-For project work there are also endless opportunities to experiment with interdisciplinary learning.
-For example students could be learning about the environment and how robots can be coded to help clean streets, oceans and nature; or exploring the history of technology, of transportation and robots as companions in the care system.
+For project work, there are also endless opportunities to experiment with interdisciplinary learning.
+For example, students could be learning about the environment and how robots can be coded to help clean streets, oceans, and nature; or exploring the history of technology, transportation, and robots as companions in the care system.
 In cross-cultural and project-oriented learning contexts it makes sense to make teaching content real-world oriented, to learn about the influence of societal development and technology in our everyday life.